Dive into the battle of short-form video platforms. Learn which offers the best brand experience for marketers today.

 Based on data from Upfluence, TikTok, and micro-influencers specifically, has the highest engagement rate across the three platforms.
 Designed for discoverability, the algorithm assists quality content in receiving maximum visibility and rewards videos with higher engagement to continue being pushed out to users.

 Though engagement is highest on TikTok, it does not diminish the fact that engagement for growth is massive on Reels.
-We’ve seen first hand the number of views can vary greatly from Instagram to TikTok to Shorts.
+We’ve seen first hand that the number of views can vary greatly from Instagram to TikTok to Shorts.
 As an example, we posted the same video across all three platforms.

 On Reels, our goop breakdown video received 5,767 views.
 It had 167 interactions resulting in an engagement rate of 2.89%.